Geeksonn/rest-api-mongo-skeleton/README.md

 # Steps

+## Prerequisites

+This small tutorial expects you to already have `nodeJS` installed.

 ## Init the server part

-Install express and create a `server.js` source.
-To install express:
+Init a npm project with the command `npm init`.
-`npm install express cors mongodb`
+Then, install the needed depedencies: express, cors and mongodb.
+To do so, type the following command `npm install express cors mongodb`

-The `server.js` source should contain all configuration related to the server (e.g., use of middelwares).
+Then, create a first file, `server.js`, that will contain all configuration related to the server (e.g., use of middelwares).

 ## Init the DAO part

-Then, create a `.env` file to setup the MongoDB URI and database.
+First, create an util source file: `util/mongodb.js`.
+This will contain the connection to mongodb and use caching system to avoid creating unnecessary additional connections.
+This source needs a `.env` file with the MongoDB URI and DB name.
 Then, create a folder `dao` and, inside, a `postsDAO.js` file.

 ## Controller & route part